 Let me wipe the drool from my chin.
 The interplay of the crispy-edged egg, with the savory ham, concentrated tomatoes and jolt of garlic over creamy, cheesy slow cooked grits.
 I really don’t know if there’s anything better.
 I’ll think about it and get back to you.

 In the meantime, though — you must make this.
 You MUST.
 It’s swoon-worthy!
-Note: click here for the cheese grits recipe also on this site.
+Note: click here for the cheese grits recipe also on this site and for a sweet/savory bite, try these manchego ham waffles — on which a crispy egg would be phenomenal.

 - 2 cup grape tomatoes or baby heirloom tomatoes